tdhock/tdhock.github.io/_posts/2025-03-20-mlr3torch-conv.md

 The table above has one row for each learning algorithm, and each train/test split in 3-fold CV (iteration).
-It is sorted by error rate, so it is easy to see that the convolutional network is most accurate, and all algorihtms have smaller test error rates than featureless.
+It is sorted by error rate, so it is easy to see that the convolutional network is most accurate, and all algorithms have smaller test error rates than featureless.
 Below we visualize these test error rates in a figure: